theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 ## An argument for The Kerala Story

-My cousin, when we were chatting about random things (including this film), told me how, for lack of a better term, a witch-doctor, managed to make her friend's family shell out over three million rupees.
+My cousin, when we were chatting about random things (including this film), told me how---for lack of a better term---a witch-doctor, managed to make her friend's family shell out over three million rupees.
 I cannot share the story here, but I can mention that it involves playing with people's fears.
 The man, apparently, even pulled out a dead foetus buried under the ground beside (or behind) the friend's home.
 (Nobody knows how it got there.)
 I was more shocked than disturbed by this.
-Her argument was, if such bizarre things can happen in Kerala without anyone knowing, why is it difficult to believe that 32,000 women went missing?
+My cousin's argument was, if such bizarre things can happen in Kerala without anyone knowing, why is it difficult to believe that 32,000 women went missing?

 ## A case against the official religious conversion numbers

 Live-in is legal in our country, as long as those involved are consenting adults.
 When you go to register your marriage, you have to show any conversions, because that decides under which act your marriage is registered.
 But if you are not registering your marriage, and yet convert, _I am not aware of_ how one could confidently arrive at the conversion numbers that we have today.
 Note that I am not denying the conversion numbers we have, I am questioning them.
-There is a difference: the former comes from knowledge, the latter from ignorance.
+There is a difference: the former is a statement, the latter is a desire to know.

-In other words, if a Hindu woman marries a Muslim man after converting to Islam, go through a proper _Nikah_, but does not legally register the marriage, they can continue to live as a married couple---they are married according to Islam, but not according to the Indian law.
+In other words, if a Hindu woman marries a Muslim man after converting to Islam, go through a proper _Nikah_, but does not legally register the marriage, they can continue to live as a couple---they are married according to Islam, but not necessarily according to the Indian law.

 ## A case for the number of non-Muslim girls that get sent to Syria

 Common sense would make us think that the parents would immediately file a case if their child gets converted to Islam and married to a Muslim man.
 But this is Kerala; Kerala respects and accepts all religions.
 Kerala is this state run by Communists, who themselves reject all notions of God and religion, but are liberal enough to let their child follow what the child wants.
 Since the Communists have an equal stand on any religion, it does not matter to them which religion their child picks.
 As long as the child is happy.
+And everyone in Kerala is uniform in this thought.

 If the child gets converted to Islam and gets sent to Syria, that would be after the child cuts all ties with the parents.
 The parents helplessly accept it, because at the end of the day, every parent wants their child to be happy---even if it means it brings the parents unhappiness.

 Now that the child has cut ties with the parents, the parents have no way to know where the child is.
 The girl could be taken to Colombo (which the parents may know), but then where she goes from there is unknown to the girl, even.
 The girl gets brainwashed to not tell her parents that she is going to Syria.
 Because, obviously, the parents would get anxious about it all, because everyone knows what happens in Syria (and Iraq).

 The Muslim men, after a point, take away the girls' cell phones saying Sharia does not allow women to have cell phones.
-As rightly pointed out by Shalini in the film, "But there was no cell phone when Sharia was written".
+As rightly pointed out by Shalini in the film, "there was no cell phone when Sharia was written".
 But then, as the film points out, the husband's word is the wife's command in Islam (and other religions).

 The girl, during her indoctrination, gets detached from her family.
 The family hearing from the girl becomes a rare occurrence.
-And the parents think that the girl has fully cut ties with them.
 The child's happiness is paramount, so, they leave it at that, because they feel, their child is happy where she is.
 And this way, the girls disappear.

 ## A case against the numbers in the film